mjstrasser/mjstrasser.github.io/_drafts/running-internal-code-with-me-servers.md

 > It enables you to share the currently opened project in your IDE with others,
 > and work on it together in real time.

-It has been in EAP for a few months and seems pretty useful.
+It has been in EAP for a few months and works pretty well.

 Code With Me uses central servers to link users and exchange information.
-There are two kinds of servers:

-- a **lobby server** that connects parties who want to code together; and
-- one or more **relay servers** that connect hosts and guests in case P2P connections don’t work or are forbidden.

-By default, Code With Me uses servers provided by JetBrains, but it is possible to set up your own.
+By default, Code With Me uses servers provided by JetBrains, but they make it possible to set up your own.

 # Running servers in a closed environment

 I have been working with a large company that uses JetBrains IDEs and has switched to almost-exclusively remote work.
-Like many companies, there was some concern about the potential for proprietary code and other sensitive information to leak outside if external servers are used.
+They can really benefit from using Code With Me but are understandably concerned to protect their code and sensitive information and might not be comfortable with using external servers.

+I was interested to see how easy it would be to run internal Code With Me servers on the company’s internal cloud infrastructure.

-The company has a capable internal platform for deploying services so setting it up was easy.
+The company has a capable internal platform for deploying services on AWS which made setting it up was easy.
 By default, services deployed on it are only visible to users on the internal network and VPN.

+Coffee With Me uses two kinds of servers:

+- a **lobby server** that connects parties who want to code together; and
+- one or more **relay servers** that connect hosts and guests in case direct P2P connections don’t work or are forbidden.

-I also wanted to test the idea that relay servers may not be necessary, at least to begin with, for internal company users.
-Relay servers are not needed if user computers have direct network routes to each other.
+I also wanted to test the idea that relay servers are not needed for internal company users.
 The VPN hosts are all on the private `172.16.0.0/12` address range so it seemed possible.